 When it comes to secure IT, we’ve all experienced that point when registering online for something where we’ve been prompted to create a new password, with a useful bar placed on the page to measure its strength.
 After typing in a combination of caps locks, numbers and random punctuation points, the bar finally turns green and you can congratulate yourself on finally creating an unbreachable password.
 Or can you?
 According to the newly-created National Cyber Security Centre (NCSC)

+, convoluted passwords are more damaging than they are a secure IT method, with people struggling to remember their creations across the myriad of devices and accounts they’re now required to protect in this way.
+For businesses, this can of course cause countless headaches for IT departments, not least through wasting time having to constantly reset passwords and regain access to what could be business-critical information.
 Instead, employees should be encouraged to keep their passwords relatively simple.
 The onus should be on businesses to create a more secure IT infrastructure that goes beyond passwords, both through designing more secure password systems, but also introducing robust hardware and software to meet the heightened demands of modern working.
 Fortunately, many businesses are already planning to do this, with a recent Toshiba